ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 : This references the practice of allocating a specific number of bits in the UUID layout to the sole purpose of tallying the total number of UUIDs created during a given UUID timestamp tick.
-  Positioning of a fixed bit-length counter SHOULD be immediatly after the embedded timestamp.
+  Positioning of a fixed bit-length counter SHOULD be immediately after the embedded timestamp.
 This promotes sortability and allows random data generation for each counter increment.
   With this method rand_a section of UUIDv7 SHOULD be utilized as fixed-length